 A baseball cap is ideal.
 Bring 5, if you like to change colors every day.
 A wide-brim sun hat is also good.

-We carry one with aspirin, paracetamol, ibuprofin, decongestants, lozenges, various antibiotics for Nepalese varieties of diarrhoea and chests infections, Diamox (an acclimatizing aid drug), antiseptic, antihistamine cream, rehydration, bandages and band-aids, tough blister tape (but not moleskin).
-We highly recommend the clients to bring if they have any personal medicines that needed.
+We carry one with aspirin, paracetamol, ibuprofen, decongestants, lozenges, various antibiotics.
+Diarrhea and chest infections, Diamox (an acclimatizing aid drug) are also available.
+Antiseptic, antihistamine cream, rehydration, bandages and band-aids, tough blister tape (but not moleskin).
+We recommend the clients to bring if they have any personal medicines that needed.

 One or two with high swap ability.
 Kathmandu has some great second-hand book shops.